What to do in a gas emergency

 If you suspect the escape of natural gas within your home, contact your gas distributor immediately.
 Their contact details will be on your last gas bill.

-- Multinet Gas covers inner Melbourne and the outer East, the Yarra Ranges and South Gippsland
+- Multinet Gas covers areas of inner and outer east Melbourne, the Yarra Ranges and South Gippsland

 - Australian Gas Networks covers north and south-eastern Melbourne and northern and eastern Victoria